 FAQs What should I do if a Member of Parliament (MP) only agrees to attend a meeting or function if we pay for their travel and accommodation?
-You can offer expenses, but only if they're reasonable.
-This would include situations where MPs have to travel from their usual location to attend a meeting, or where they would have to stay overnight to attend a meeting or function.
-What this guidance means to you Working with politicians and government officials is an important part of the work we do.
-You will be open and honest in any dealings with politicians and public and government officials.
+You can offer expenses, but only if they are reasonable.
+This would include situations where MPs must travel from their usual location to attend a meeting, or where they would have to stay overnight to attend a meeting or function.
+Can I offer civil servants hospitality?
+There is no ban on civil servants having dealings with lobbyists where this serves a proper purpose and is conducted in a proper manner.
+But the need for propriety is crucial.
+When deciding whether to accept hospitality, civil servants must judge whether: there is benefit to the Government accepting the invitation; whether the entertainment is lavish, on a scale which could not personally be afforded; whether they are accepting too much hospitality from the same source; and, if their post is prominent, whether just their attendance at an event may be open to interpretation as a signal of support.
+If you feel offering hospitality could breach any of these tests, it should not be offered.
+All hospitality accepted by the civil service is declared and made publicly available.
+What this Working with politicians and civil servants is an important part of the work we do.
+You guidance will be open and honest in any dealings with politicians and public and government means to you officials.
 You will follow all regional requirements related to interactions with government/public officials and must seek guidance from Corporate Affairs or Legal in advance.
 Policy Section Owner Corporate Affairs